-1. activ omes and Objectives: Provide information on program objectives and outcomes for ities under Title V, Part B, Subpart 2, including how the SEA will use funds to help all ents meet the challenging State academic standards 2. mical Assistance : Describe how the SEA will provide technical assistance to eligible s to help such agencies implement the activities described in ESEA section 5222 I. on for Homeless Children and Youth program, McKinney-Vento Homeless nee Act, Title VII, Subtitle B 1. ent Identification: Describe the procedures the SEA will use to identify homeless Iren and youth in the State and to assess their needs 2. ute Resolution: Describe procedures for the prompt resolution of disputes regarding the ational placement of homeless children and youth 3. liaisc teach awar bort for School Personnel: Describe programs for school personnel (including the LEA ons for homeless children and youth, principals and other school leaders, attendance officers, ners, enrollment personnel, and specialized instructional support personnel) to heighten the eness of such school personnel of the specific needs of homeless children and youth, ding runaway and homeless children and youth 4. i.
-Ess to Services: Describe procedures that ensure that: ii.
-Homeless youth and youth separated from public schools are identified and accorded equal access to appropriate secondary education and support services, including by identifying and removing barriers that prevent youth described in this clause from receiving appropriate credit for full or partial coursework satisfactorily completed while attending a prior school, in accordance with State, local, and school policies; and Homeless children and youth who meet the relevant eligibility criteria do not face barriers to accessing academic and extracurricular activities, including magnet school, summer school, career and technical education, advanced placement, online learning, and charter school programs, if such programs are available at the State and local levels.
-5. respe egies to Address Other Problems: Provide strategies to address other problems with ect to the education of homeless children and youth, including problems resulting from Ilment delays that are caused by i. : requirements of immunization and other required health records; residency requirements; lack of birth certificates, school records, or other documentation; guardianship issues; or v. uniform or dress code requirements.
-6. and s child ties to Remove Barriers: Demonstrate that the SEA and LEAs in the State have developed, shall review and revise, policies to remove barriers to the identification of homeless and youth, and the enrollment and retention of homeless children and youth in ols in the State, including barriers to enrollment and retention due to outstanding fees or
+1. Outcomes and Objectives: Provide information on program objectives and outcomes for activities under Title V, Part B, Subpart 2, including how the SEA will use funds to help all students meet the challenging State academic standards 2.
+Technical Assistance : Describe how the SEA will provide technical assistance to eligible LEAs to help such agencies implement the activities described in ESEA section 5222 I. lucation for Homeless Children and Youth program, McKinney-Vento Homeless sistance Act, Title VII, Subtitle B 1.
+Student Identification: Describe the procedures the SEA will use to identify homeless children and youth in the State and to assess their needs 2.
+Dispute Resolution: Describe procedures for the prompt resolution of disputes regarding the educational placement of homeless children and youth 3.
+Support for School Personnel: Describe programs for school personnel (including the LEA liaisons for homeless children and youth, principals and other school leaders, attendance officers, teachers, enrollment personnel, and specialized instructional support personnel) to heighten the awareness of such school personnel of the specific needs of homeless children and youth, including runaway and homeless children and youth 4.
+Access to Services: Describe procedures that ensure that: i.
+Homeless children have access to public preschool programs, administered by the SEA or LEA, as provided to other children in the State; ii.
+Homeless youth and youth separated from public schools are identified and accorded equal access to appropriate secondary education and support services, including by identifying and removing barriers that prevent youth described in this clause from receiving appropriate credit for full or partial coursework satisfactorily completed while attending a prior school, in accordance with State, local, and school policies; and iii.
+Homeless children and youth who meet the relevant eligibility criteria do not face barriers to accessing academic and extracurricular activities, including magnet school, summer school, career and technical education, advanced placement, online learning, and charter school programs, if such programs are available at the State and local levels.
+5. Strategies to Address Other Problems: Provide strategies to address other problems with respect to the education of homeless children and youth, including problems resulting from enrollment delays that are caused by i. requirements of immunization and other required health records; ii. residency requirements; iii. lack of birth certificates, school records, or other documentation; iv. guardianship issues; or v. uniform or dress code requirements.
+6. Policies to Remove Barriers: Demonstrate that the SEA and LEAs in the State have developed, and shall review and revise, policies to remove barriers to the identification of homeless children and youth, and the enrollment and retention of homeless children and youth in schools in the State, including barriers to enrollment and retention due to outstanding fees or fines, or absences

 7. Assistance from Counselors: A description of how youths described in section 725(2) will receive assistance from counselors to advise such youths, and prepare and improve the readiness of such youths for college.
-134 Appen dix A: Measurements of Interim Progress 137 A. Academic Achievement 138 В. Graduation Rates 139 C. Progress in Achieving English Language Proficiency 139 Appen dix B: Educator Equity Differences in Rates 140 Appen dix C: Educator Equity Extension 142 Appen dix D: GEPA Assurance Language 144
+134 Appendix A: Measurements of Interim Progress 137 A. Academic Achievement 138 B. Graduation Rates 139 C. Progress in Achieving English Language Proficiency 139 Appendix B: Educator Equity Differences in Rates 140 Appendix C: Educator Equity Extension 142 Appendix D: GEPA Assurance Language 144 Appendix E: Annual Meaningful Differentiation Methodology Changes 144